HR GO - Gender Pay Gap

 Who received bonus pay

-Women’s median hourly rate is 5.2% higher than men’s
+Women’s median hourly pay is 6% lower than men’s

 Difference in bonus pay